jtubbs00/EngineeringNotebook/README.md

 ## week of 12/8/2020-12/11/2020
 I tried to keep working on the limited blink coding but I just don't know how to get it to stop blinking.
 I am trying though.

+## WEEK OF 1/15/2021
+i worked on the hello functions but it kinda is just a weird block of text.
+I'm trying thouhg.